wrayx/wrayx.github.io/_posts/2022-06-13-configure-vscode-env-for-cpp-on-macos.md

 tags: [snippets]
 ---

 This is a tutorial on VSCode environment setup for C++ on MacOS platform.
 The MacOS version here used is Monterey Version 12.4.
-Is does not require you to download the heacy weight XCode Application if you don't really need it for devlopment.
+It does not require you to download the heavy weight XCode Application if you don't really need it for your devlopment workflow.
 The command line tools and homebrew, however, are required.
-You can install them with those two commands.
+You can install both of them with using those two commands.
 ```shell
 xcode-select –install
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"